b-koppenhaver/Meal_Planning_Prototype-Bolt/README.md

     Diversify meal options by cuisine and base starch (i.e. rice, pasta, potatoes, bread) Regularly schedule meals that yield leftovers
-    Minimize the number of stores that ingredients come from
+    Minimize the number of stores that ingredients come from Allow the ability to add meals which automatically updates the shopping list with the associated ingredients